 • Use short, consistent labels for symptoms so you can search and group entries later.

 Structured, timely logging reduces memory bias and helps you and your clinician find trends faster.
-Research shows people using organized diaries spot side‑effect changes earlier than those who rely on memory (NCBI).
-The official Ozempic resources and practical trackers both point to week‑by‑week logging as an efficient way to capture dose, symptoms, and appetite shifts (Ozempic official side‑effects page).
+Research and practical experience show people using organized diaries spot side‑effect changes earlier than those who rely on memory.
+Automating entries with paired alarms can save time.
+Pepio provides push reminders and exportable logs to keep records consistent.
+Manufacturer diaries and practical trackers both point to week‑by‑week logging as an efficient way to capture dose, symptoms, and appetite shifts (Ozempic tools & resources).
+Try Pepio’s GLP-1 Symptom Log and GLP-1 Doctor Visit Prep tools to keep structured notes for appointments.

 Safety and next steps